carpentries-incubator/cwl-novice-tutorial/CONTRIBUTING.md

 to updating or filling in the documentation and submitting [bug reports][issues] about things that don't work, aren't clear, or are missing.
-If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository, or you may also look at the issues for [Data Carpentry][dc-issues], [Software Carpentry][swc-issues], and [Library Carpentry][lc-issues] projects.
+If you are looking for ideas,
+please see [the list of issues for this repository][issues], or the issues for [Common Workflow Language](cwl-issues) project itself.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.